 If your learner or restricted licence was obtained or last renewed before 1 December 2014, you can renew it at any time.
 However, your new licence will only be issued for five years.

-All old style New Zealand driver licences (booklet or paper) have now expired which means you cannot drive using your old New Zealand driver licence.
+All old style New Zealand driver licences (booklet or paper) have now been expired for more than five years.
+This means you can't drive using your old New Zealand driver licence, and you'll need to requalify your licence to get it back.

 Photo driver licences are one of the best ways to catch unlicensed and disqualified drivers and, along with tough roadside penalties, get them off our roads.